 Research & Educational Labs

-The Big Data Lab is a research lab headed by Dr. Erez Shmueli.
+The Big Data Lab is a research lab headed by Prof Erez Shmueli.
 Digital information about users is undoubtedly the oil of the new economy.
 Collecting, processing, and leveraging such data at large scale, a trend called Big Data, is the fuel that powers many online services like Facebook, Google, Amazon and Netflix.
 Big Data hold many promises, not only for the individual but also for the public good.
 At the individual level, Big Data can help users to become more connected, productive, and entertained.
 At the society level, Big Data creates tremendous opportunities in areas ranging from marketing to public health and urban planning.
 Research in this lab focuses on utilizing data to build computational models of human behavior.

 Production Planning and Conbrol Laboratory